 2 years full-time or part-time equivalent up to 6 years maximum.

 Quietly change the world.

 Architecture at the University of Newcastle is different.
 We believe in the third space.
 We look for grey where there is only black and white.
 We’re about people.
 We use architecture and bold ideas to create social change.
-The city of Newcastle is on the cusp of total transformation, making it a unique centre for innovative design practice.
+The City of Newcastle is on the cusp of total transformation, making it a unique centre for innovative design practice.

 Our students work on live projects that solve real design problems, working side-by-side with communities on an international scale.
 These projects culminate in spectacular public exhibitions, giving students the opportunity to showcase their work to industry and the local community.
-The UON architecture design studio is also like no other.
+The University of Newcastle's architecture design studio is also like no other.
 An incredibly close-knit and supportive community, students have their own personal-work-station.
 It’s where inspiration and creativity thrives.

 Keeping pace with progressive architecture schools around the world, from 2017 UON’s Master of Architecture will be studio-based; dedicated to projects that allow for the engaged, integrated and applied forms of architectural practice.
 You’ll spend more time in the studio than you would at any other University in NSW.